Pivoting a Back-Shoulder Dart to a Back-Neckline Dart

 Learn how to pivot a back-shoulder dart into a back neck dart.
 Our technique is quick and easy.
 We will teach you how to true the dart once it has been repositioned, so that you can transfer this back bodice into oaktag and then add it to your sloper library.

-For this lesson we have provided free graded bodice slopers (U.S. sizes 2-16) for you to download, print out and cut out in your particular size.
+The back bodice sloper needed for this lesson can be found and drafted in our Pattern making lesson: Drafting a Shoulder Dart Bodice Sloper from Measurements or in our Draping Lesson: Bodice Sloper.
+Or, you can download and print our free Women’s Bodice Slopers (U.S. sizes 2-16) included in our lesson: Pivoting a Bodice Shoulder Dart to a Side Bust Dart.
 Use our Color Map download to help guide you with the cutting process.
 The UoF Global Size Chart will assist you in locating your size and size equivalent for the UK, Europe and Asia.

 |1||Tracing the Back Bodice||1-7|